rotki/rotki/docs/usage_guide.rst

    :alt: Adding a new price
    :align: center

-There you can specify the assets the price and the date of the price.
+There you can specify the assets, the price and the date of the price.
 Then you can proceed to save the entry.
 After saving you should be able to see the new entry.

 Decentralized Finance